adamcobabe/mrv/doc/source/tools.rst

 	$ cd mrv/doc
 	$ ./makedoc

-.. note:: In order for the documentation to be generated, the python interpreter of your latest installed maya version needs to have sphinx and/or epydoc installed depending on the options.
-If a coverage report should be generated, nose and coverage are a prerequesite as well.
+.. note:: In order for the documentation to be generated, the python interpreter of your latest installed maya version needs to have sphinx installed.
+If a coverage report should be generated, nose and coverage are a prerequesite as well for the python interpreter matching your latest installed maya version.
+If epydoc documentation should be generated, the interpreter *executing* ``makedoc`` needs to have epydoc available.